How to configure SAML in Oracle Service Bus (OSB) 12cPublished on: Author: Eduardo Barra Cordeiro Category: Oracle

-- Let’s check what is the current OSB diagnostics log level.
-You will need to set it at least to “Notification” to have the proper level of information logged.
+- Check what the current OSB diagnostics log level is.
+You will need to set it to “Notification” to have the proper level of information logged.
 By default, oracle.osb is set to “Warning”.

-- Back to ServiceBus dashboard, click on Operations.
-Them click on search to show all your projects.
+- Now go back to the ServiceBus dashboard.
+Click on “Operations”.
+Then, click on search to show all your projects.

-- You will see in this page all activities that can be traced.
-Select in Message Tracing column what are the operations that you want to trace and click apply.
+- On this page, you will see all the activities that can be traced.
+Select in Message Tracing column which operations you want to trace, then click apply.

-- For each object you will have different trace level.
-By default, OSB sets Terse.
-It is not enough if you want to show all the traces in the diagnostic log file.
-Select Full.
+- For each object you will have a different trace level.
+By default, OSB sets it to Terse.
+But this isn’t enough if you want to show all the traces in the diagnostic log file.
+Select Full instead.

-- Also, keep in mind that the default size 8,192kb is too small if you are planning to use encryption.
-Prefer to set it over 30,000kb just in case.
+- Also, keep in mind that the default size of 8,192kb is too small if you are planning to use encryption.
+It’s wise to set it over 30,000kb.
 Otherwise your messages will appear cut in the log.

-- Those are the needed steps to start see your endto-end flow logged in diagnostic.log.
+- Those are the needed steps to start seeing your end-to-end flow logged in diagnostic.log.
 Remember to disable the trace when you are done with your debug and/or troubleshooting.

 5. Policy validation

-In this step we will use some different kind of standard policies provided by OSB and see different setups and results.
+In this step we will use a different kind of standard policy, provided by OSB, and look at different setups and results.